smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 # Remote Control Vehicle Features
 The remote control framework allows apps to control certain modules, such as climate, radio, seat, lights, etc., within a vehicle.
-Vehicles running Core v6.0+ may have multiple modules of the same type and each module can be controlled separately depending on seat location and permissions.
+Vehicles running RPC v6.0+ may have multiple modules of the same type and each module can be controlled separately depending on seat location and permissions.

 !!!
 Note
 Not all head units support this feature.
 If using this feature in your app you will most likely need to request permission from the vehicle manufacturer.